FAQs2024-10-22T11:05:08-05:00

 Frequently Asked Questions (FAQs)

-DFW Advocacy supports and empowers families at home through Family Services and in the classroom through Special Education Advocacy.
+DFW Advocacy supports and empowers families through Special Education Advocacy.

 What to Expect

 You don’t have to go it alone.
-Our advocates are with you every step of the way, from diagnosis to adulthood—at home through our Family Services and in the classroom through Special Education Advocacy.
+Our advocates are with you every step of the way, from diagnosis to adulthood through Special Education Advocacy.

 Frequently Asked Questions